mdsantia/mdsantia.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a Principal Engineer at [Infinia ML](https://infiniaml.com/).
-There I work at the intersection of DevOps, Web Development, and Machine Learning.
-On a given day I may be working on a FastAPI/Django backend while dealing with mountains of YAML for k8s deployments, writing terraform for infrastructure deployment, helping ML Engineers use cloud resources effectively, and helping architect awesome deployment pipelines for continuous Delivery.
+I am a Mathematics and Computer Science Undergraduate at [Purdue University](https://purdue.edu/) where I am a candidate to graduate this upcoming May.
+I have concentrations in Software Engineer and Programming Languages.
+There I studied for the past 3 years, working on several personal projects and formal research.
+On most of my research, I have focused on pure mathematics, however, I mostly worked on some applied mathematics and computer science projects recently.

 I love to code.
-I love learning new languages/platforms/paradigms.
-Most of my career I have been a Python programmer but I am always on the hunt for new exciting things in the programming/cloud space.
+I love learning new mathematics.
+I envision myself as a Pure Mathematician researching in Analysis branches, and some focus in Applied Mathematics and Industry applying my computer knowledge.